 The physics secondary education major is for those pursuing an in depth understanding of physics and also for those interested in teaching high school physics.

 Are you fascinated by stars, planets and galaxies?
-Calvin offers a 19-hour astronomy minor with both calculus and non-calculus tracks.
+Calvin offers an astronomy minor with both calculus and non-calculus tracks.